Greek Customs And Habits That Make Greeks Who They Are

 Most Greeks have, at some point in their lives, broken the law.
 They may have crossed the street with a red light or a STOP sign, parked illegally, built an illegal house extension, smoked inside a restaurant, failed to pay their taxes, or something else.

 As an example, parking on the pavements is very common in Athens.
-In fact, it’s more unusual to see a sidewalk you can actually walk on!
-Thankfully, this excludes the historic city center.
+In fact, it’s more unusual to see a sidewalk you can actually walk on – and, unfortunately, the historic city center of Athens is no excception.

 This is why curfews practically don’t exist for bars, and why the anti-smoking law took several years to be taken seriously in Greece.